Portugal might just be one of the greatest countries in Europe.

 When it comes to alcohol, you’re most likely thinking of Port and you’d be right to do so: port is a Portuguese fortified wine that’s absolutely delicious and can be found all over the country — expect to pay a couple of Euros for a glass in a restaurant or around €7-10 for a mid-range option in a supermarket.
 Oh, and if you think you don’t like port, I’d still recommend signing up for a tasting while you’re in Porto: it’s all so good!
 I paid €5 for a tasting at Taylors in Porto and that offered up three glasses of port to sample.

 If you already know you love port, you’ll want to head to the Douro Valley, just outside of Porto, and spend a day or two winery-hopping around the region.
-Dave and I took a day trip out to the Douro while we were in town — we paid €90 for a full-day tour that took us to two wineries and finished it all off with a river cruise.
+I took a day trip out to the Douro while I was in town — I paid €90 for a full-day tour that took us to two wineries and finished it all off with a river cruise.

 Don’t forget to try a cool glass of vinho verde for a couple of Euros while you’re in Portugal either!
 While the name translates to green wine, it’s actually a young wine, and can be white, red, or rose; some sparkling, some not.
 It’s great to drink on, hot sunny days, though!